Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 Choose Your Containers

 You’ll need a clear or translucent plastic container that holds at least 3-4 inches of soil and allows light to pass through.
-Here are some great options:
+These are the containers I’ve had the best luck with:

 • Milk jugs (my personal favorite)